 Norwich Public Schools is an urban district nestled in a quaint historical town that is rich with diversity.
 We are comprised of two early learning centers, seven elementary schools, and two middle schools.
-We educate around 3,600 students yearly who range from Pre K to 8.
+We educate approximately 3,500 students yearly who range from Pre K to 8.
 As a small town cultural hub, we assist families and engage the community by supporting over thirty-five spoken languages.
 We also have a Regional Adult Education Center that serves twelve cooperating towns.
 Many community members have passed through their program to learn English that later go on to become US citizens.

 Norwich Public Schools is comprised of an early learning center, seven elementary schools, and two middle schools.